 - Prevont (Bacillus subtilis strain IAB/BS03) at 10 to 30 fl oz/100 gal water.
 Unknown efficacy.
 Preharvest interval not specified.
 4-hr reentry.
 O

-- Serenade ASO (Bacillus subtilis strain QST 713) 2 to 6 quart/A plus an adjuvant.
-Active ingredient is a small protein.
+- Serenade ASO (Bacillus subtilis strain QST 713) 2 to 4 quart/A. Active ingredient is a small protein.
 Serenade Garden Disease Control is available for home use.
 Ineffective as a standalone treatment based on tests in western Oregon.
 4-hr reentry.
 H O

-- Sonata (Bacillus pumilis strain QST 2808) at 2 to 4 quarts/A plus a spreader-sticker or 1 quart/A when tank-mixed with a systemic fungicide.
+- Sonata (Bacillus pumilis strain QST 2808) at 2 to 4 quarts/A plus a spreader-sticker.
 May be applied up to and including the day of harvest.
 4-hr reentry.
 O

 References Colcol, J.F., and Baudoin, A.B.
 2016.
 Sensitivity of Erysiphe necator and Plasmopara viticola in Virginia to QoI Fungicides, Boscalid, Quinoxyfen, Thiophanate Methyl, and Mefenoxam.
 Plant Disease 100:337-344.